lake-wg/authz/draft-ietf-lake-authz.md

 {: numbered="no"}

 The authors sincerely thank {{{Aurelio Schellenbaum}}} for his contribution in the initial phase of this work, and Marco Tiloca for extensively reviewing the document.
+We also thank Christian Amsüss for his active participation in discussions that led to improvements in the document.

 Work on this document has in part been supported by the Horizon Europe Framework Programme project OpenSwarm (grant agreement No. 101093046).